OpenSDP/human-capital-stata/docs/Share_of_Teachers_Who_Are_New_Hires.md

 	legend(off)
 	graphregion(color(white) fcolor(white) lcolor(white))
 	plotregion(color(white) fcolor(white) lcolor(white) margin(1 1 3 3))
-	title("Share of Teachers Who Are New Hires", span) note(" " "Notes: Sample includes teachers in the 2012-13 through 2014-15 school years, with `teacher_years' teacher years and `unique_teachers' unique teachers."
+	title("Calculate the Share of Teachers Who Are New Hires", span) note(" " "Notes: Sample includes teachers in the 2012-13 through 2014-15 school years, with `teacher_years' teacher years and `unique_teachers' unique teachers."
 "Novices were in their first year of teaching.", size(vsmall) span);